AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 ### Step 2: Set up your output directory

-Now that we are in `kitematic/scRNA-seq`, we'll make a directory from for us to store our output data in.
+Now that we are in `kitematic/scRNA-seq`, we'll make a directory from for us to store our quantification files in.
 In `Terminal`, run the following command:
 ```
-mkdir alevin_output
+mkdir -p data/tabula_muris/alevin_quant/10X_P4_3
 ```
+In this scenario, `10X_P4_3` refers to our sample name.

 ### Step 3: Index the mouse transcriptome with Salmon